Mentoring Emerging Artists

 MEDIUM: Oil Paint

-SPECIALTY: ✔ Generalist, ✔ Creating Bodies of Work, ✔ Gallery Representation
+SPECIALTY: ✔ Business, ✔ Creating Bodies of Work, ✔ Gallery Representation

 Laureen Marchand is a practising artist, an art career mentor, an experienced workshop leader in studio and art career subjects, and the owner of Grasslands Gallery Online, Saskatchewan’s only fully online professional commercial art gallery.
 She has exhibited regionally, nationally, and internationally in more than 30 solo and two-person exhibitions as well as over 50 group shows.
 Her paintings have been recognized by the Saskatchewan Arts Board and the Canada Council and are held in many public and private collections in Canada and internationally.
 Laureen Marchand is represented by galleries in Canada and Ireland and has been artist in residence at the Leighton Artist Studios/Banff Centre for the Arts, the Tyrone Guthrie Centre in Ireland, and the Ragdale Foundation in Illinois, among others.
 She is the recipient of numerous grants and other honours, including the Canadian Artists Representation “Tony” Award for service to the visual arts in Saskatchewan and the Centennial Leadership Award for Service to the Province of Saskatchewan.